 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-Credit risk arises on liquid assets, non-current financial assets, derivative assets, trade and other receivables.
+Credit risk arises on financial assets (liquid, non-current and derivative) and on trade and other receivables.

-The Group aims to minimise its financial credit risk through the application of risk management policies.
+The Group aims to minimise the credit risk of liquid assets, non-current financial assets and derivative assets through the application of risk management policies.
 Credit limits are set based on each counterparty's size and risk of default.
 The methodology used to set the credit limit considers the counterparty's balance sheet, credit ratings, risk ratios and default probabilities.
 Counterparties are monitored regularly, taking into consideration the evolution of the above parameters, as well as their share prices and credit default swaps.
 As a result of this review, changes on credit limits and risk allocation are carried out.
 The Group avoids the concentration of credit risk on its liquid assets by spreading them over several institutions and sectors.